Republic of Central Albania

 The Republic of Central Albania (Republika e Shqipërisë së Mesme) was a short-lived unrecognised state established on 16 October 1913, with its administrative centre in Durrës, today in Albania.

 History

 The government of the Republic of Central Albania was established in Durrës on 16 October 1913 by Essad Pasha Toptani and ended when William of Wied, prince of Principality of Albania, took control over the country upon his arrival in Albania on 7 March 1914.
 There are sources that connect the end of the Republic of Central Albania with the date of 1 February 1914, when an Albanian delegation led by Essad Pasha Toptani offered the Albanian throne to William of Wied.
-The flag of the Republic of Central Albania was red with white star in lower right part.
+The flag of the Republic of Central Albania was red with white star in the lower right part.

 The Republic of Central Albania issued its own post stamps.
 Faik Konitza initially gave his support to the government of Essad Pasha.